 - Merlin Battery Charger

-- NOTE: 'Cut-off ' switches are located under the berth aft, adjacent to the Navigator's station (fwd).
+- NOTE: 'Cut-off ' switches for all battery provided power, are located under the double berth aft, adjacent to the Navigator's station.

-Believed to be the original unit fitted with a VOLVO PENTA 2002 18hp diesel 2-cylinder auxiliary engine - sea-water cooled and with reduction gearbox driving through a shaft with a 2-bladed propeller, fitted with a rope cutter.
-Engine last serviced mid-2015.
-Alternator charging battery system @ 12v DC.
-The engine is largely accessed by removal of the top of the structure at the foot of the entry.
-It is understoood the side panels also can be removed for increased access.
+The vessel is fitted with a 2-cylinder 18hp VOLVO PENTA 2002 diesel engine, located under the entry steps, which are removed to provide access to the fore-part of the engine and gearbox.
+The unit is sea-water cooled and - with a reduction gearbox - drives a shaft fitted with a rope cutter and a 2-bladed propeller - together with an alternator charging battery system @ 12v DC.
+The engine is largely accessed by removal of the top of the structure.
+It is understood the side panels can also be removed for additional access.

-A classic varnished timber tiller has good leverage when underway and has a 'pin' for the self-steering Autohelm Autopilot connection.
-The tiller has a new, blue cloth cover.
-Tank capacities:
+A classic varnished wooden tiller - with a little-used new, blue cloth cover - has good leverage when underway.
+Equally, a 'pin' for the self-steering Autohelm Autopilot connection is fitted.

 The following list of 'safety items' include: